-The Project Site consists of a Solar PV Site and Overhead Line and is located in the Kattakurgan District, Samarkand region of Uzbekistan.
-The Project Site is approximately 20 km from Kattakurgan and approximately 50 km from Samarkand.
+The Project Site consists of a Solar PV Site and Overhead Line and is located in the in Gallaorol District, Jizzakh region of Uzbekistan.
 The Solar PV Site boundary and route of the associated Overhead Line is shown in Figure 1.

 Figure 1.
-Layout of the Project AoI comprising the proposed Solar PV Site and Overhead Line with 200m buffer
+Layout of the Project AoI comprising the proposed Solar PV Site with a 50 m buffer and Overhead Line with 200 m buffer